dektlong/apigrid-demo-old/README.md

 - The ingress setup is based on GoDaddy DNS, if you are using a different one, please modify ```k8sbuilders/install-ingress-controller.sh```

-- Update the image locations in all k8s Deployments yamls with your Image Registy info
+- Update the image locations in all k8s Deployments yamls with your Image Registry info
   - Note that all ingress and gateway yamls are dynamically generated per the specified sub-domain and domain

 - Spring Boot Observer (very early, use at your own risk!)